aaroncampf/Pricebook-Xamarin.Forms-/README.md

 ##

 ## Data
-Data comes from the AJP application Join Data Uploader which uploads data onto Dropbox Where each application is services gets a single file just for it.
+Data comes from the AJP application Join Data Uploader which uploads data onto Dropbox where each application is treated as a service and gets a single file uploaded just for it to use.
 The file is an xml file with the following structure

 &nbsp;&nbsp;&nbsp; Database